 - The authorized, time-phased budget assigned to accomplish the scheduled work

 It is one of 3 pieces of data that the project manager collects before applying the earned value formulas to determine the project’s schedule and budget status.
+The other two are Earned Value (EV), and Actual Cost (AC).

 It tells the project manager how much of the project work was planned to be performed at the point of analysis (usually today).